Have you heard of Lance Armstrong? Of course, you have.

 - 2005: Wins the Tour de France for the seventh time.

-- US Anti-Doping Agency accuses him of leading “the most sophisticated, professionalized and successful doping programme that sport has ever seen”.
+- US Anti-Doping Agency accuses him of leading “the most sophisticated, professionalized and successful doping program that sport has ever seen”.

 The thing is that drugs like EPO and other steroids that Armstrong admitted to taking can only provide a boost in performance for an athlete who is already at the top of their game.
 There’s no way that an amateur cyclist like me, for example, could just take a bunch of steroids and expect to win the Tour de France.